stackbit-projects/siva-gabbi-0e3c6/content/pages/posts/love-for-physics.md

 title: My Love For Physics
 subtitle: Why it is the most fascinating thing on the planet
 date: '2021-11-10'
-thumb_img_alt: Why Physics Fascinates Me
+thumb_img_alt: Why Physics Should Fascinate You
 content_img_alt: lorem-ipsum
 excerpt: Why Physics Fascinates Me
 seo: